Miranda Kaufmann

 History talks:

-However, you can access a mix of video content, including talks and interviews via my YouTube channel.
+Until then, you can access a mix of video content, including talks and interviews via my YouTube channel.
 I would particularly recommend my Black Tudors: Three Untold Stories talk, which is on YouTube, thanks to Gresham College - hope you enjoy!

 The story of Edward Swarthye the Black Tudor who whipped an Englishman in 1590s Gloucestershire, featured in my book, Black Tudors: The Untold Story, was covered in The Times and The Daily Mail after I spoke about him at the Oxford Literary Festival.